 Translations of the Greek New Testament blend values of philosophy, mythology, and pop culture into the narrative, “virtue” is one example.
 Our English “virtue” is derived from the Latin “virtus” and the Greek “arete“.
 From a Greek and Roman perspective “virtue” is any kind of “excellence” generally thought of as “moral excellence”.
 Embedded within the majority of Western Culture is the idea that a virtue is a trait of moral excellence, an admirable pursuit no doubt but far deeper elements of virtue are found in ancient Hebrew Bible.

-The Hebrew “chayil,” which translates “army” in more than 80 places but also as power, powerful, capable, valiant, strength, riches, bold, wealth, etc. One of the most beautiful elements of “chayil” is found in Matthew 26:64 “…you will see the Son of man sitting at the right hand of chayil (power) and coming upon the clouds of heaven.”
+The Hebrew “chayil,” is where virtue originated, it also translates “army” in more than 80 Bible verses, and power, powerful, capable, valiant, strength, riches, bold, wealth, etc. One of the most beautiful elements of “chayil” is found in Matthew 26:64 “…you will see the Son of man sitting at the right hand of chayil (power) and coming upon the clouds of heaven.”
 There are hundreds of places in Scripture directly relating to God’s people being gifted with His “chayil“ or “righteous power“.
-This is where true “ministry” begins.
+This is where “ministry” begins.

 The AHAV New Testament Bible project is like no other.
 AHAV stands for Aramaic Hebrew Amplified Version but “ahav” is also how we say “love” in Hebrew.
 The AHAV Bible project is already empowering God’s people, but it will also drop a bomb on false religion like nothing else since the days of the Apostles.
 We’re accessing every publication and database of Aramaic and Greek New Testament texts that we can find, including every Aramaic and Hebrew word in the Dead Sea Scrolls and drilling down into the original Kingdom of Heaven mind that penned the original New Testament.
 Click here to find out more: